top of page

 Assessing the potential impact of risks is a critical component of effective risk management.
 By identifying and evaluating the potential impact of risks, organisations can develop risk response strategies that minimise the negative consequences of risks and capitalise on opportunities.
 While financial impact is often a primary consideration, it's important to also consider other types of impact, such as operational, reputational, legal and regulatory, customers and clients, health and safety, and environmental impacts, as well as other impact categories that may be relevant to the organisation's goals and objectives.

 To choose the most relevant types of impact for your assessment, consider factors such as your organisation's goals and objectives, industry and sector, stakeholders, risk profile, and expert advice.
 By taking a comprehensive approach to risk impact assessment, you can gain a more complete understanding of the potential impact of risks and develop risk response strategies that prioritise the most critical impact categories.
-Ultimately, by effectively managing risks and their potential impact, organisations can enhance their resilience, reputation, and long-term success.
+Ultimately, by using impact assessment tools and integrating a risk impact matrix, businesses can develop proactive risk management strategies that enhance resilience and long-term success.

 FAQs on Risk Impact Assessment